SpaceX cargo Dragon departs International Space Station, begins return journey to Earth

 The splashdown will bring an end to a mission known as CRS-32 — SpaceX's 32nd mission for NASA's Commercial Resupply Services program.
+NASA will not be streaming Dragon's May 25 splashdown, but will provide updates on the agency's website.

 CRS-32 launched on a SpaceX Falcon 9 rocket from NASA's Kennedy Space Center in Florida on April 21.
-The spacecraft docked with the zenith port of the station's Harmony module a day later, delivering around 6,700 pounds (3,040 kilograms) of food, equipment and scientific experiments to the station.
+The spacecraft was docked with the zenith port of the station's Harmony module a day later, delivering around 6,700 pounds (3,040 kilograms) of food, equipment and scientific experiments to the station.

-Dragon will carry cargo back down to Earth as well.
+Dragon is carrying cargo back down to Earth as well.
 Exterior materials samples from NASA's Multipurpose International Space Station Experiment (MISSE-20) have been stowed inside the CRS-32 capsule, as have an Astrobee robot, the REACCH (Responsive Engaging Arms for Captive Care and Handling) technology demonstration and other experiments.
 The spacecraft will also be packed with a number of other rotational items from the ISS stores, as well as non-recyclables marked for disposal.

 Dragon is currently the only operational cargo vehicle capable of such two-way deliveries.
 The others — Northrop Grumman's Cygnus spacecraft and Russia's Progress vehicle — are designed to burn up during their reentry through Earth's atmosphere.